VisaScreen®: Visa Credentials Assessment

 To be exempt from having to take an English language proficiency examination based on having worked in the United States, an applicant must meet the following three criteria:

-• The US employer must sign and submit an employment summary on corporate letterhead.
+• The U.S. employer must sign and submit an employment summary on corporate letterhead.

-For Additional Information on English language proficiency examinations, please visit:
+For additional information on English language proficiency examinations, please visit:

 FEES